shannonwells/RFCs/delegation.md

 - **MSA**: Message Source Account refers to the DSNP Id that lives on the Frequency Chain as an integer MSA Id, plus one or more cryptographic key pairs that are associated with it.
 The keys may or may not have a token account.
 - **Public Key**: A 32-byte (u256) number that is used to refer to an on-chain MSA and verify signatures.
 It is one of the keys of an MSA key pair
 - **MsaId**: An 8-byte (u64) number used as a lookup and storage key for delegations, among other things
-- **End User**: Groups or individuals that own an MSA that is not a Provider MSA.
+- **End user**: Also referred to as MSA holder.
+Groups or individuals that control an MSA that is not a Provider MSA.

 You may see our [Design Documents in the Frequency repository](https://github.com/frequency-chain/frequency/tree/main/designdocs).
 For a more recent example, please see the [Provider Boost Implementation](https://github.com/frequency-chain/frequency/blob/feat/capacity-staking-rewards-impl/designdocs/provider_boosting_implementation.md) Design Document which I also wrote (both the implementation and [Economic Model docs](https://github.com/frequency-chain/frequency/blob/feat/capacity-staking-rewards-impl/designdocs/provider_boosting_economic_model.md)).
 However I did not select these, because I am the only person doing the implementation and it has been longer than a 3 month project.